Garage shelving and workbench combo-DIY. How we built our garage shelving and workbench for under $200

 Making a mess of our garage.

 So we needed a garage basket… no no, shelves.
-Ya, thats where adults put their toys and things.
+Yeah, that’s where adults put their things.

 Save this project for later